-Jose Abreu hits 3-run homer as White Sox top Red Sox 4-3
+José Abreu hits 3-run homer as White Sox top Red Sox 4-3

 TRAINER’S ROOM

 Red Sox: DH J.D.
-Martinez was scratched because of back spasms. … In addition to Sale, INF Jonathan Araúz also was placed on the COVID-19 list.
+Martinez was scratched because of back spasms.
+Cora indicated Martinez likely will be out again on Saturday. … In addition to Sale, INF Jonathan Araúz also was placed on the COVID-19 list.
 The team said Araúz has some symptoms, but he has tested negative multiple times. … LHP Darwinzon Hernandez was activated from the 10-day injured list after being sidelined by a right oblique strain.
 Hernandez pitched 1 1/3 scoreless innings in relief of Houck.

 White Sox: OF Eloy Jiménez returned to the starting lineup after missing two games with a bruised right knee.
 He went 1 for 4 while serving as the designated hitter. … RHP Lance Lynn was activated from the 10-day injured list, and RHP Jimmy Lambert was optioned to Triple-A Charlotte.
 Lynn had been sidelined by right knee inflammation.
 He is slated to start Sunday’s series finale.